Speedrunning: Tool-assisted speedruns

 A tool-assisted speedrun (TAS) is a speedrun that uses emulation software and tools to create a "theoretically perfect playthrough".
 According to TASVideos, common examples of tools include advancing the game frame by frame to play the game more precisely, retrying parts of the run using savestates, and hex editing.
 These tools are designed to remove restrictions imposed by human reflexes and allow for optimal gameplay.
 The run is recorded as a series of controller inputs intended to be fed back to the game in sequence.
 Although generally recorded on an emulator, TASes can be played back on original console hardware by sending inputs into the console's controller ports, a process known as console verification (as some exploits are possible on emulation but not console).
+TASes can also perform inputs that, while recognized by the console or emulator, are impossible to achieve with a standard controller, such as registering left and right inputs simultaneously on a Nintendo Entertainment System, which cannot be performed with standard unmodified NES controllers.
 To differentiate them from tool-assisted speedruns, unassisted speedruns are sometimes referred to as real-time attack (RTA) speedruns.
 Due to the lack of a human playing the game in real time, TASes are not considered to be in competition with RTA speedruns.